netxms/netxms-doc/admin/schedule.rst

 |product_name| provide option to schedule different tasks.
 Each task have it's own parameter count and type.
 The only common parameter is node on which task will be executed.
-Schedule time can be set in two ways as one time schedule or as a cron task.
+Schedule time can be set in two ways as one time schedule or as a cron task (see :ref:`cron_format` for supported cron format options).

 .. figure:: _images/scheduled_task.png